-- β Field visits two days in a week - $\ensuremath{\wp}$ In the III semester, field work may be structured through supervised concurrent field practicum. - ø Weekly individual conferences with Faculty and Agency supervisor to enable integration of Theory and Practice. - β Field practicum seminars - Ø Objectives of the field work may be in accordance with the specific specialization.
+- g Two days in a week - $\ensuremath{\mathnormal{g}}$ In the IIIrd semester field work may be structured through supervised concurrent field practicum. - Ø Weekly individual conferences with Faculty and Agency supervisor to enable integration of Theory and Practice. - ø Field practicum seminars - ø Objectives may be in accordance with the specific specialization.